microsoft/coyote/docs/_learn/programming-models/machines/machine-timers.md

 }
 ```

 The `DoPing` method starts a timer, and stores the handle to it in `PingTimerInfo`.
-The timer, being periodic, repeatedly generates `TimerElpsedEvent` events at intervals of 1 second.
-On receiving a `TimerElapsedEvent` in the `Ping` state, the machine executes `HandleTimeoutForPing`.
-Here, we first extract the `TimerInfo` from the `TimerElapsedEvent`, and assert that we are processing the timeout events from the correct timer (in this case, the ping timer).
-The `Payload` can be further extracted from the `TimerInfo`.
+The timer, being
+periodic, repeatedly generates `TimerElpsedEvent` events at intervals of 1 second.
+On receiving a
+`TimerElapsedEvent` in the `Ping` state, the machine executes `HandleTimeoutForPing`.
+Here, we first
+extract the `TimerInfo` from the `TimerElapsedEvent`, and assert that we are processing the timeout
+events from the correct timer (in this case, the ping timer).
+The `Payload` can be further extracted
+from the `TimerInfo`.

 In production, a timer is implemented using a lightweight and efficient `System.Threading.Timer`.
-However, during testing, timeouts are generated by a mock timer which is implemented as a Coyote machine.
-You can tune the probability of the mock timeouts generated by changing the configuration `TimeoutDelay` (which has the default value of 1), or by using the tester command line option `-timeout-delay`, which sets this configuration value.
-The higher the value, the lower is the frequency with which timeouts are fired during testing.
+However, during testing, timeouts are generated by a mock timer which is implemented as a Coyote
+machine.
+You can tune the probability of the mock timeouts generated by changing the configuration
+`TimeoutDelay` (which has the default value of 1), or by using the tester command line option
+`-timeout-delay`, which sets this configuration value.
+The higher the value, the lower is the frequency
+with which timeouts are fired during testing.

-When the `Ping` state processes 10 such timeouts, it stops and disposes the ping timer by passing the `PingTimerInfo` to the `StopTimer` method.
-This will cause the owner machine to ignore any futher timeouts coming from the disposed timer.
-Only a machine that created a timer can stop that timer (this is asserted during testing), so make sure that you only call `StopTimer` for a `TimerInfo` that is owned by the same machine.
-In the example, you can only stop the ping timer from the instance of the `Client` machine which created it.
+When the `Ping` state processes 10 such timeouts, it stops and disposes the ping timer by passing the
+`PingTimerInfo` to the `StopTimer` method.
+This will cause the owner machine to ignore any further
+timeouts coming from the disposed timer.
+Only a machine that created a timer can stop that timer (this
+is asserted during testing), so make sure that you only call `StopTimer` for a `TimerInfo` that is
+owned by the same machine.
+In the example, you can only stop the ping timer from the instance of the
+`Client` machine which created it.

-After we transition to the `Pong` state, we do an analogous operation with the `PongTimerInfo`, and transition back to the `Ping` state, where the cycle repeats all over again.
+After we transition to the `Pong` state, we do an analogous operation with the `PongTimerInfo`, and
+transition back to the `Ping` state, where the cycle repeats all over again.

 You can choose to run as many timers in parallel as you wish.
-Here's a code snippet which demonstrates such usage:
+Here's a code snippet which demonstrates
+such usage:

 ```c#
 class MultiTimers : Machine {